Answer all the questions

 Topic: Islam and Governance

-⭐ Islam brought a system of political administration based on Sharia law, which influenced the governance structures in many West African empires, including the employment of Muslim officials and judges.
+Islam introduced a system of political administration based on Sharia law, which shaped the governance structures in many West African empires.
+This included the use of Muslim officials and judges to help govern.

 Explanation: